A June Weather Map Like No Other?

 8 to 14 Day Temperature Outlook

 According to NOAA's Climate Prediction Center, the 8 to 14-day temperature outlook shows warmer-than-average temperatures settling in across much of the Central US, including the Midwest.
-Cooler than average temps will be in place across the Mid-Atlantic States
+The warmest weather settles in across the Southern US.

 8 to 14 Day Precipitation Outlook

-According to NOAA's Climate Prediction Center, the 8 to 14 Day precipitation outlook shows more active weather possible across the Pacific Northwest and Eastern US, while drier weather moves in across the Southern & Southwestern US.
+According to NOAA's Climate Prediction Center, the 8 to 14 Day precipitation outlook shows more active weather possible across the northern tier of the nation including the Midwest.
+Drier weather will continue across the southern and southwestern US.

 Watching The Tropics